FROM THE MASTERS OF

 One of the most eclectic and prolific artists in the history of progressive rock, Steven Wilson has teamed up with award-winning producer Doug Rogers to deliver you the complete toolkit for creating dramatic and terrifying soundscapes.
 You’ll find no shortage of Steven’s most innovative sounds which will inspire film composers, songwriters, and any musicians interested in creating an intense cinematic experience for listeners.
 Steven Wilson and Doug Rogers have designed a rich palette of samples immediately ready for your use.
 All you need to do is open Ghostwriter and acquaint yourself with this massive library of carefully crafted sounds and then you can easily take it from there.

 The broad range of post-processing effects built into this instrument give you ample opportunity to shape each sound to your liking.
-Ghostwriter gives you an excellent starting point, but you’ll also have access to the tools you need to turn every sound into something that’s instantly recognizable as your own, such as:
+Ghostwriter gives you an excellent starting point, but you’ll also have access to an incredible suite of Mixer Effects in OPUS you need to turn every sound into something that’s instantly recognizable as your own.

 Looking to create dark, atmospheric, ethereal effects that no synth or pedal can reproduce?
 Ghostwriter’s extensive collection of 576 guitars offers enough recordings and effect chains to liquify, crystallize, and decimate any sound you can think of.
 Choose from Dirty, EBow, LoFi li and more, and begin mangling and stretching to your heart’s content.

 Large, distorted and edgy, you’ll find Ghostwriter’s 120 basses are everything you need to bring that punchy low end to any track.
-These instruments provide an excellent reason to dive into the Ohmicide distortion effect and push this collection’s dirt to the limit.
+These instruments provide an excellent reason to dive into the Mixer Effects in OPUS and push this collection's dirt to the limit.

 Distorted, mic’d, re-amplified, and compressed into oblivion, the 65 drums of Ghostwriter defy any semblance of a conventional kit.
 You can make them pump, groan, and scream should you choose, or even sit in the background and gently move things along.